Transports Week In Review - Activity Declines During The Pre-Christmas Week

 Contract logistics companies were mixed, similar to the air freight package and delivery industry.
 But the mixed results were not driven by an earnings report, but rather selling pressure due to profit taking.
 This was most likely the case on a selective basis.
 Radiant Logistics (NYSEMKT:RLGT) led performance while Echo Global Logistics (NASDAQ:ECHO) was the laggard.

 XPO Logistics (NYSEMKT:XPO) has displayed some weakness as of late.
 Moving forward, this is a stock investors should keep an eye on.
-Any pull back to the mid- to low-$30s could offer a solid entry point.
+Any pullback to the mid- to low-$30s could offer a solid entry point.

 Container Shipping Lines, Charter Owners & Container Lessors